List of streets in Edmonton: 103/104 Street

 Calgary Trail (known as 104 Street north of 54 Avenue) and Gateway Boulevard (formerly named 103 Street north of 54 Avenue) are a pair of major arterial roadways in Edmonton; Gateway Boulevard carries northbound traffic while Calgary Trail carries southbound traffic.
 South of Whitemud Drive, it is designated as part of Highway 2.
+Prior to Edmonton adopting its numbering system in c.
+1913, 104 Street was known as Main Street while 103 Street was known as 1st Street East, conforming to the City of Strathcona numbering system.

 103 Street and 104 Street are also collector streets in downtown Edmonton, with 104 Street being the main street of the Warehouse District.

 105 Street

 105 Street is an arterial road in Downtown Edmonton.
 It starts across the North Saskatchewan River from Downtown, as one-way streets Walterdale Hill and Queen Elizabeth Park Road, which join and continue north on Walterdale Bridge.
 At 100 Avenue, 105 Street becomes a two-way street.
+Prior to Edmonton adopting its numbering system in c.
+1913, 105 Street was known as 5th Street.

 106/107 Street

 106 Street and 107 Street is an arterial road in southwest and north Edmonton.

 The southern segment starts at 29 Avenue NW and goes north.
 At 40 Avenue NW, 106 Street turns right and resumes as 106 Street.
 After 40 Avenue, 106 Street passes the Edmonton Public Library before going through the Highway 2/99 Street exit at Whitemud Drive.
 After 51 Avenue, it becomes a residential street.
 The main part of 106 Street ends at Saskatchewan Drive before resuming on the other side of the North Saskatchewan River, as a residential street.

 The northern segment of 106 Street begins at Kingsway and 111 Avenue, passing through the east side of Kingsway Mall and serving the Northern Alberta Institute of Technology (NAIT), before becoming 107 Street between 120 Avenue and Yellowhead Trail.
 Between Princess Elizabeth Avenue and 118 Avenue, as it passes through the NAIT campus, 106 Street has the additional name NAIT Way.

 The Metro Line LRT runs on the east side of 106 Street between Kingsway and Princess Elizabeth Avenue, where it veers west to NAIT/Blatchford Market station.